Fremantle Gas and Coke Company

-Fremantle Gas and Coke Company was a Western Australian company based in Fremantle that was bought out by the Western Australian State Electricity Commission in 1986—a component event of the WA Inc issues of the time.
+The Fremantle Gas and Coke Company was a Western Australian company based in Fremantle.

+History

-It commenced operation in 1885 to power and light Fremantle.
+The Fremantle Gas and Coke Company commenced operation in 1885 to power and light Fremantle.

 The company had a siding from the Fremantle railway marshalling yard in the early twentieth century.

 In 1952 the company constructed a new gas producer.
-The gasworks' main feature was its gas holding domes, which were removed in the 1980s.
+The gasworks' main feature was its gas holding domes, which were removed in the 1970s.

 In the 1960s the Fremantle Gas and Coke company served 14,440 customers in a separate market zone from the State Electricity Commission, which provided the rest of the Perth metropolitan area.
+In 1986, it was purchased by the State Energy Commission of Western Australia which later attracted the interest of the WA Inc royal commission.